kw7oe/mini-db/README.md

   - [ ] Implement WAL in other subsystems, such as buffer pool (pager) and transaction manager.
   - [ ] Implement ARIES.
+  - [ ] Implement a stop the world checkpointing.
 - [ ] Update our query parser to integrate with our new query executor.
 This will allow us to easily test things by using SQL statement instead of manually writing our query plan.
   - [ ] Implement insert executor.